From three-month interim report (Q3) 2021 released on 5 May 2021

 Free cash flow

-The outlook does not include any revenue from acquisitions, new partnerships or inlicensing of adjacent products and services, nor does it include any sizeable payments related to future M&As or in-licensing activities.
-The outlook is based on current exchange rates, resulting in an immaterial effect on both reported revenue and reported EBITDA.
+The outlook does not include any revenue from acquisitions, new partnerships or the in-licensing of adjacent products and services, nor does it include any sizeable payments related to M&As or in-licensing activities.
+The outlook is based on current exchange rates, resulting in a negative effect of approximately 1 percentage point on reported revenue growth and an immaterial effect on reported EBITDA.

 Please submit your question using the form below.